About Mersey Ferries

 Experience over 125 years of history on a day cruise along the Manchester Ship Canal.

-Taking a Mersey Ferry to work offers a relaxed, healthy way to travel and is the most direct route between Seacombe and Liverpool City Centre.
+Taking a Mersey Ferry to work offers a relaxed, healthy way to travel and is the most direct route between Woodside and Liverpool City Centre.